nikolaybutnik/opencv-notebook/README.md

 Change the original height and/or width of a source image.

-This method accepts two required and four optional parameters:

 - `src`: input image or frame.
 - `dsize`: desired height and width of the output image in the form of a tuple.
 - `dst` (Optional): output image of the same size and depth as src image.